gkotian/gkotian.github.io/travels/_posts/2010-06-20-will-i-get-to-santa-marta.md

 truck.
 Smoke still billowed from the two unfortunate vehicles, and there was the distinct smell of burning rubber and burning flesh.

+After clicking a few pictures, I started walking back to my bus.
+People from neighbouring villages were making a killing by selling food and drinks to the stranded passengers at obscenely high prices (and why not?).
+When I got back to where I had started from, I saw that something was amiss.
+At first I thought I was at a wrong spot, but on closer inspection I realised that the spot was correct - just that my bus was gone, and with it, my entire backpack!

 {% include image.html
     img="assets/travels/2010-06-20-at-the-police-barricade.jpg"
     title="at-the-police-barricade"
     caption="At the police barricade" %}

+{% include image.html
+    img="assets/travels/2010-06-20-local-sellers.jpg"
+    title="local-sellers"
+    caption="Local sellers" %}

 {% include image.html
     img="assets/travels/2010-06-20-all-that-remained-of-the-ill-fated-bus.jpg"